 How To Research Sales Prospects

-We already know it’s important to do your research before you qualify a sales prospect as a lead.
+We already know it’s important to research before qualifying a prospect as a lead.
 But what happens once you’ve identified your leads?
-Not all leads are created equal—in fact, according to HubSpot, only about 10% of leads actually turn into customers.
+Not all leads are created equal—according to HubSpot, only about 10% of leads actually turn into customers.
 That’s why it’s so important to use tried and true sales prospecting methods, so you can ensure that—from the beginning—your efforts are directed to people most likely to convert down the road.

 If you’re looking to get a little more granular, lead scoring can also come in handy.
-Lead scoring refers to the process of ranking your prospects based on varying attributes to see how they stack up.
+Lead scoring refers to ranking your prospects based on varying attributes to see how they stack up.
 This makes it easier to determine who to prioritize when you begin to nurture leads.

 How to Grade Lead Quality

-The best way to get started with lead scoring is to take a look at your current customers.
+The best way to start with lead scoring is to look at your current customers.
 To establish a benchmark, you’ll need to calculate the percentage of previous leads which ultimately converted into customers.
 From there, you’ll be able to figure out your conversion rate.
 Here’s the formula:

 Total Number of Conversions / Total Number of Leads * 100

 The next step is to mine your customer data.
-This will help you identify commonalities among your contacts who became customers, and those who didn’t.
-Then, compare the close rate of each attribute, to identify which ones are most important.
+This will help you identify commonalities among contacts who became customers and those who didn’t.
+Then, compare the close rate of each attribute to identify which ones are most important.

-For instance, if you notice that a significant portion of customers read your company’s e-newsletters before they made a purchase, you might assign a higher point value when assessing the email open rates of your leads.
-Alternatively, the geographic location of your customers is all over the map, you may decide it doesn’t really matter where a particular lead lives.
+For instance, if you notice that a significant portion of customers read your company’s e-newsletters before they make a purchase, you might assign a higher point value when assessing the open email rates of your leads.
+Alternatively, the geographic location of your customers is all over the map.
+You may decide it doesn’t really matter where a particular lead lives.

-The key here is to identify which attributes will indicate whether or not someone is going to convert.
+The key here is to identify which attributes will indicate whether or not someone will convert.
 Once you’ve established a framework for evaluating the likelihood of conversion, you can assign your points accordingly.
-From there, you’ll be able to determine who your high value targets are, and building out your prospecting list.
+From there, you’ll be able to determine your high-value targets and build your prospecting list.

 Research Your Target’s Social Media

-While data is a critical component of the sales process, it’s important to remember that each of your prospects is a real, actual person—including your high value targets.
+While data is a critical component of the sales process, it’s important to remember that each of your prospects is a real person, including your high-value targets.

-In the age of personalization, generic outreach and randomized cold calling isn’t going to cut it.
-If you want to tailor your prospecting to the individual, you’ll need to know a lot more about them than their demographic profile.
+In the age of personalization, generic outreach and randomized cold calling aren’t going to cut it.
+If you want to tailor your prospecting to the individual, you’ll need to know much more about them than their demographic profile.
 Social media is an invaluable tool to dive behind the data and actually learn about your prospects as people—before you attempt to contact them.

-The practice of utilizing social media to find, research and engage with potential customers is known as social prospecting, and it provides the perfect opportunity to conduct in-depth research.
+Social media use to find, research, and engage with potential customers is known as social prospecting, and it provides the perfect opportunity to conduct in-depth research.
 Are your prospects sharing their professional insights on LinkedIn or Quora?
-Are they participating in industry-focused conversations on Twitter, or sharing their recent blog posts?
+Are they participating in industry-focused conversations on Twitter or sharing their recent blog posts?

-Pay attention to the content that your prospects are sharing with their professional networks.
-This will help you gain a deeper understanding of their particular needs and pain points.
-Once you’re armed with this golden knowledge, you can craft a customized pitch which positions your product or service as the best possible solution—better than your competitors.
+Pay attention to the content your prospects share with their professional networks.
+This will help you better understand their particular needs and pain points.
+Once you’re armed with this golden knowledge, you can craft a customized pitch that positions your solution as the best possible solution—better than your competitors.

-Takeaway: Finding, researching and engaging potential customers on social media—otherwise known as social prospecting—will afford you the opportunity to learn more about your prospects and uncover their particular needs and pain points.
-Once you’re armed with this information, you can create a customized pitch which uniquely positions your product or service as the optimum solution.
+Takeaway: Finding, researching, and engaging potential customers on social media—otherwise known as social prospecting—will allow you to learn more about your prospects and uncover their particular needs and pain points.
+Once armed with this information, you can create a customized pitch that uniquely positions your solution as the optimum solution.